Meet our High Priest,

-Responsible for the growth and development and operation of the citi-states of Kentucky & Ohio. members currently reside in Cities located in Lexington & Louisville KY; Cincinnati, Dayton and Akron and Cleveland Ohio
+Responsible for the growth and development and operation of the city-states of Kentucky & Ohio. members currently reside in cities located in Lexington, Louisville KY; Cincinnati, Dayton Columbus , Akron and Cleveland Ohio

 The continuation of providing the following opportunities, passed down from Ra Un Nefer Amen through the hierarchy for over 25 years, with all seekers of Truth & Understanding.

-I have had the opportunity to successfully teach many classes in which include:
+Have successfully taught many classes in which include:

-My favorite… Kemetic Philosophy formerly known as Cosmologics
+My favorite… Kametic Philosophy formerly known as Cosmologics: